sparvu/data-recorders/docs/design.md

 To help you, we have [carefully selected and analyzed](https://github.com/sparvu/smart-objects), for each industry, the most needed metrics for different business cases, by grouping and classifying these metrics, to build a very efficient data analysis process.
 The recorder has built-in support for grouping and data classification.

+**Microservice architecture**
+Instead of using a single big monolithic agent based software, the recorders are light, independent software applications which can be deployed in any type of configuration and setup.

 **Supports different industries**

 A data recorder supports one or many communication protocols to fetch data from different sources and technologies: industrial equipment, ICT enterprise, weather or environment sensors, being able to collect different parameters and metrics.